Tall-e Bakun: Kiln technology

-Tall-i Bakun 'A' is the only site in the area providing a long sequence of ancient kilns.
-These double-chamber kilns have been in use for at least 300 years with no significant changes.
+Tall-e Bakun 'A' is the only site in the area providing a long sequence of ancient kilns.
+These double-chamber kilns were in use for at least 300 years with no significant changes.

 A number of other kilns in the Near East share some elements of the Bakun kilns.
 There are close parallels with those of Tepe Gawra of the same time period.
 Also there are parallels with those from the Sinai Peninsula of the Egyptian New Kingdom period.
 Similar designs are not found elsewhere in the Levant.

 Bakun culture

-The Bakun culture flourished in the Fars Province of Iran in the fifth and early fourth millenniums BC.
-It had a long duration and wide geographical distribution.
-Its pottery tradition was as sophisticated as that of Susa I. Nevertheless, it was mostly a nomadic culture, and its settlements were typically much smaller than those of Susa.
+The Bakun culture flourished in the Fars province of Iran in the late fifth and fourth millenniums BC.
+It had a long duration and wide geographical distribution which Its pottery tradition was extremely sophisticated and influential to the surrounding regions which the pottery from Susa in much later durations showed the same cultural and traditional refinement and antiquity.

 Bakun pottery (Bakun-ware) is known in the Fars region in the form of bowls and jugs with green, reddish brown or deep brown bands and stripes.

-Outside Fars this pottery has been found in northern Khuzestan, in the Bakhtiari mountains, and in the Behbahan and Zuhreh regions.
+Outside Fars this pottery has been found in northern and eastern Khuzestan, and in the Behbahan and Zuhreh regions as well.